On the parton picture of Froissart asymptotic behavior: 4. Collision of two F-disk

 where $\bar{N} = \int N(Y,u) du \sim Y^{1.5} \exp{\sqrt{Y}}$ is the full mean particles multiplicity.

-These are the primary particles, created when the two \Fd 's move one trough another.
-The interaction between these particles in the final state can largely thermalize the created system with the mean temperatures $\sim \exp \Big(Y^{1/2} \Big)$.
+Eq. (\ref{incl}), (\ref{hins}) give the spectra of primary particles, created when the two \Fd 's move one through another.
+The interaction between these particles in the final state can additionally thermalize the created system with the mean temperatures $\sim \exp \Big(Y^{1/2} \Big)$.